rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part08/README.md

 8: _____ <String, String> ex3 = (s1, s2) -> false;
 ````

 Again, think about the answers before continuing.
 Ready?
-Line 6 passes one
-String parameter to the lambda and returns a boolean.
-This tells us that it is a
-`Predicate` or `Function`.
-Since the generic declaration has only one parameter, it is a
+Line 6 passes one String parameter to the lambda and returns a `boolean`.
+This tells us that it is a `Predicate` or `Function`.
+Since the generic declaration has only one parameter, it is a `Predicate`.
-`Predicate`.

 Line 7 passes one Long parameter to the lambda and doesn’t return anything.
-This tells
-us that it is a `Consumer`.
-Line 8 takes two parameters and returns a boolean.
-When you see
-a boolean returned, think `Predicate` unless the generics specify a `Boolean` return type.
-In
-this case, there are two parameters, so it is a `BiPredicate`.
+This tells us that it is a `Consumer`.
+Line 8 takes two parameters and returns a `boolean`.
+When you see a `boolean` returned, think `Predicate` unless the generics specify a `Boolean` return type.
+In this case, there are two parameters, so it is a `BiPredicate`.

 Are you finding these easy?
 If not, review Table 8.1 again.
 We aren’t kidding.
-You need
-to know the table really well.
-Now that you are fresh from studying the table, we are going
-to play “identify the error.”
+You need to know the table really well.
+Now that you are fresh from studying the table, we are going to play “identify the error.”
 These are meant to be tricky:

 ````
 6: Function<List<String>> ex1 = x -> x.get(0); // DOES NOT COMPILE